kyteware/kyteware.dev/facts/ai-air-mouse.project.md

 I worked on this project as my capstone leaving high school.
 This was originally intented to be a hardware project using a bunch of IMUs attached to a hand, but my parts were faulty and I had to change course.

-I had some fantastic afternoons in the maker club experimenting
+I had some fantastic afternoons in the maker club experimenting with this project, everyone was super supportive even though I wasn't 3D printing anything :/

 [video](https://github.com/user-attachments/assets/a35d6bf7-c1aa-4ada-b963-75f7ccddd48d)